Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Experiment

 \textbf{Dataset}.
-SQuAD1.1~\cite{2016arXiv160605250R}.
-Generated by crowd workers and designed to test the ability of a QA system to understand and interpret natural language text, SQuAD1.1 is a dataset for training and evaluating question-answering systems.
-It is based on a set of over 100,000 questions from Wikipedia articles, along with their corresponding answers.
-SQuAD1.1 is widely used in natural language processing to train and evaluate QA models.\\
+SQuAD1.1~\cite{2016arXiv160605250R} is based on a set of over 100,000 questions from Wikipedia articles, along with their corresponding answers.
+SQuAD1.1 is widely used in natural language processing to train and evaluate QA models.
+CoNLL-2003~\cite{sang2003introduction} is a shared task for named entity recognition and multi-lingual named entity recognition.
+The task has become a benchmark for evaluating the performance of named entity recognition systems.\\

-Table~\ref{tab:qa_result} presents the evaluation results of our OMoE algorithm on two popular pre-trained language models, BERT and RoBERTa, with MoE layers.
-To evaluate the performance, we fine-tuned the models on the SQuAD1.1 dataset, which is a widely used benchmark for question-answering tasks.
-Our approach demonstrates the effectiveness of our optimizer in improving the representation capability of different experts.
-The results showed that our model achieved an exact match improvement of over 0.4\% on both BERT and RoBERTa models compared to the baseline models with MoE layers.
-These improvements are significant and demonstrate the effectiveness of our proposed OMoE algorithm in improving the performance of MoE models.